yuliyamkh/yuliyamkh/README.md

 I am a master's student of General Linguistics on the verge of graduating.

 - 🔭 Currently preparing for my final oral exam and looking for new challenges in the field of Data Science or Natural Language Processing (NLP)
-- 🌱 Learning how to fine-tune pre-trained language models with :hugs: Transformers
+- 🌱 Learning how to fine-tune pretrained language models with :hugs: Transformers
 - ⚡ In my free time I work on NLP projects on Kaggle and read tech articles
 - 📫 How to reach me: [![Gmail](https://img.shields.io/badge/Gmail-lightgrey?style=plastic)](mailto:yuliya.mkhayan@gmail.com), [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-lightgrey?style=plastic
 )](https://www.linkedin.com/in/yuliya-mkhayan/)